Learn from Foundation Model: Fruit Detection Model without Manual Annotation: Conclusion

 \section{Conclusion}

-This paper presents an innovative framework, SDM-D. The primary contribution of this work is the establishment of a comprehensive framework that leverages the knowledge within pre-trained foundation models for fruit perception and distills this knowledge into edge deployable models that excel in both speed and accuracy.
-Experimental results demonstrate that our method performs remarkbaly well in multiple perception tasks across various fruit scenes, surpassing SOTA OVD methods.
-The distilled student model achieves satisfying perception performance without any manual annotation, reaching over 86.6\% of the performance compared to the reference model trained using extensive labeled images in the instance segmentation task at the strawberry scene.
-And further reference over 91.8\% of the reference model’s performance with 1-shot fine-tuning.
+This paper presents an innovative framework, SDM-D. The primary contribution of this work is the establishment of a comprehensive framework that leverages the knowledge within pre-trained foundation models for fruit perception and distills this knowledge into edge-deployable models that excel in both speed and accuracy.
+A key component is our Mask Crop and Mask NMS strategies, which have been proven highly effective for robust perception in dense, complex scenes.
+Extensive experiments and rigorous statistical analysis demonstrate that our method consistently surpasses SOTA OVD methods across various fruit scenes.
+The distilled student model demonstrates high efficiency, running at 18.9 FPS on an edge device.
+In terms of accuracy, it provides a strong zero-shot performance at 86.6\% of the fully supervised reference model, which is boosted to 91.8\% with only a single labeled image for fine-tuning.

-This approach has broad implications for agricultural perception.
-By utilizing our framework, significant annotations can be saved, thereby reducing both the cost and time required to develop high-performance fruit perception models.
+Our SSL experiments confirm that our framework yields notable savings in manual instance-level annotation by offering a stronger supervisory signal in low-data regimes, thereby reducing the cost and time required to develop high-performance fruit perception models.
 This advancement accelerates the development and deployment of agricultural robots, enhancing efficiency and scalability in tasks such as fruit monitoring and harvesting.
 Furthermore, we believe this approach holds potential applications beyond agriculture, extending to fields such as healthcare, autonomous driving, and robotics, where open vocabulary segmentation is required.
 We also present a high-quality dataset, MegaFruits, which includes over 25,000 annotated images of strawberries, peaches, and blueberries, making it the largest open fruit segmentation dataset.
 We hope this resource can advance research and applications in agricultural perception.